 Our patients benefit from our advanced diagnostic imaging services to help diagnose and treat their foot wounds or diseases, including MRI scans and interventional radiology.

-Dr. Georgios Poniros is a board-certified panel physician at The Wound Care Center at Harrington.
-With appointments offered on-site in our Charlton medical office building, Dr. Poniros provides a range of services for those with chronic, non-healing wounds, including dressings, debridement, special shoe fitting and selection, and patient education.
+Dr. Sarah Daigle is a board-certified podiatric surgeon and the medical director of The Wound Care Center at Harrington.
+With appointments offered on-site in our Charlton medical office building, Dr. Daigle provides a wide range of services for those with acute wounds, chronic, non-healing wounds, surgical wounds, and traumatic wounds including specialty dressings, debridement, offloading devices, and patient education.

 Referrals for any podiatry services are required.
 Please talk to your primary care or specialist.